-As apricot season is here I was really eager to try this recipe I’ve been keep hearing about.
-I love chocolate cakes and the idea of combining freshly made apricot jam with a chocolate cake seemed absolutely amazing.
+As the apricot season is here I was eager to try this recipe I’ve kept hearing about.
+I love chocolate cakes and the idea of combining freshly made apricot jam with a chocolate cake seemed amazing.

-The recipe of the cake is very simple, the hardest part may be the chocolate glaze.
+The recipe for the cake is very simple, the hardest part may be the chocolate glaze.
 It is important to obtain the right consistency and use good quality chocolate.

-The cake doesn’t need to be refrigerated and sets at room temperature.
-The texture and flavor is absolutely amazing, sweet but not overwhelmingly sweet, very well balanced if served with whipped cream and made with bittersweet chocolate.
+The cake doesn’t need to be refrigerated and set at room temperature.
+The texture and flavor are absolutely amazing, sweet but not overwhelmingly sweet, very well balanced if served with whipped cream and made with bittersweet chocolate.

 Recipe slightly adapted after Austria.info